coq/roadmaps/text/roadmap-8.6.md

   straightforward.
 An advantage of the new representation is that users are less likely to forget that there are potentially local definitions and not only declarations in these contexts.

-- [ ] Optimizations in the (lazy) reduction machine, saving allocations

 - [ ] :exclamation: [PR#117](https://github.com/coq/coq/pull/117):
   iota split into iota0+phi+psi and ML API cleanup for reduction